valantic/eslint-config-valantic/README.md

 ```

 NOTE: the package will only install the airbnb config, but not ESLint itself.
 So make sure you do it yourself as described above!

-NOTE: since the ember-cli-eslint does not yet support ESLint 3.x we're still using the 2.x version until further notice.

-NOTE: do not upgrade eslint-config-airbnb-base to version "5.x.x" since it expects Eslint 3.x.x and we currently cannot support this.

 ## Setup